 Professor Building Performance, Salford University

 Richard holds a PhD in Building Physics and is also a chartered building surveyor.
 He leads a task group for the development of international standards around energy performance.
-Richard is the Chairman of the upcoming British Standard for Retrofit Assessment.
+Richard is the Chair of the upcoming British Standard for Retrofit Assessment.
 He is also active the International Energy Agency studying the use of smart meter data to provide energy efficiency data for dwellings.
 He holds a place on the SAP Scientific Integrity Group at the Building Research Establishment (BRE) which oversees the domestic energy model used in the UK.
 Richard is also the technical lead for the new Energy House 2 project, a building physics test lab.
+Richard undertakes surveys for research purposes and is leading on retrofit and sustainability, along with conservation and heritage reporting.

 OLYMPUS DIGITAL CAMERA